Let’s look at how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value

 Downspout Extensions: Small Fix, Big Difference

 A 1,000-square-foot roof sheds over 600 gallons of water in a single one-inch rainstorm — that’s like emptying twelve bathtubs right next to your house!
-We custom-fit extensions — either buried or decorative — that route that water safely into a drain line or dry well far from the foundation.
+We custom-fit downspout extensions — either buried or decorative — that route that water safely into a drain line or dry well far from the foundation.

 Surface Drains and Catch Basins: Taming the Soggy Lawn

-If you’ve got a low spot where water always collects, you’re probably dealing with surface drainage failure.
+If you’ve got a low spot where water continuously collects, you’re probably dealing with surface drainage failure.
 That’s when a catch basin system shines.
 We install discreet basins that collect stormwater and send it through underground pipes to a proper outlet.

 Sump Pumps: The Last Line of Defense